njseeto/recipe-api/README.md

 - Better unit testing - mocking the csv to json library for example.
 - A function that overwrites the csv file with the updated recipe fields following a successful patch request.
 - Better error handling and testing around error handling.
+For example handling letters and characters being passed in the urls rather than numbers for the get recipe by ID route.
 - Add extra routes, POST to add new recipes and DELETE to delete recipes
 - Did a bit more research into csv to JSON parser libraries
 - Better setting out of application, such as having router and handler files.